 This is my first post in a few months, and a lot has changed at Perlara since then!
-We doubled in size, expanding and creating more research teams, and launched multiple PerlQuests in addition to the original PerlQuest for NGLY1 deficiency.
+We doubled in size, expanding and creating more research teams, and launched multiple new PerlQuests.
 Our latest news is that we have launched a collaboration with the Undiagnosed Diseases Network (UDN) and Harvard Medical School.
-We are thrilled to be working with the UDN on two monogenic rare diseases, GNAO1 and RPS6KA3 (Coffin-Lowry Syndrome).
+We are thrilled to be working with the UDN on two monogenic rare diseases, and launching the GNAO1 and RPS6KA3 (Coffin-Lowry Syndrome) PerlQuests.

 How did we connect to the UDN?

 Matt Might, an adviser to the Undiagnosed Diseases Network Coordinating Center, and the director of the Hugh Kaul Personalized Medicine Institute at the University of Alabama Birmingham, reached out to us with an opportunity to collaborate with the UDN.
 He sent us a list of over 100 disease mutations recently diagnosed at various UDN clinical sites, and we narrowed that list down to two disease genes, GNAO1 and RPS6KA3, based on what made the most sense for Perlara’s drug discovery platform.
 GNAO1 and RPS6KA3 pathogenic mutations result in neurodevelopmental disorders, and both GNAO1 and RPS6KA3 genes are evolutionarily conserved in worms and flies.
 We are modeling de novo heterozygous mutations from the patients diagnosed at the UDN (site of mutation highlighted in orange in the figures below) as well as others in these organisms for use in phenotypic drug screens, starting with a repurposing library.

 Figure 1.
 GNAO1 protein sequence comparison across organisms and A221 pathogenic mutation site conservation

 Figure 2.
 RPS6KA3 protein sequence comparison across organisms